eltimster/arc-medtechai/phd-openings.md

 **Key areas involved in the research:** machine learning, Bayesian data analysis, mixed modelling, cognitive decline

-## Using deep learning to improve genomic risk prediction of Alzheimer’s Disease
+## Using deep learning to improve genomic risk prediction of Alzheimer’s Disease  (Applications for this project have now closed)

 It’s well known that an individual’s genetic profile affects their risk of Alzheimer’s Disease and their rate of cognitive decline.
 This project aims to understand how deep learning may be applied to a wealth of existing genetics-related data in order to improve prediction of an individual’s risk of Alzheimer’s Disease.
 The focus will be on models and architectures that allow for the integration of other modalities (e.g imaging, cognitive tests).
 We will also explore how the resulting prediction relate to other established Alzheimer’s biomarkers.